IntersectMBO/governance-actions/preview/2024-10-30-hf10/metadata.jsonld.md

 ### Consistency with HARDFORK-08:

 No new Plutus version is introduced.
 The new Plutus primitives are provided as part of Plutus v3.

+### Consistency with INTERIM-01:

+This guardrail applies to Mainnet rather than Preview.

 ## Reversion Plan